AZ-400: Designing and Implementing Microsoft DevOps Solutions

 DBPassword

-- Click Create Service Connection and choose Azure Resource Manager.
+- Click New service connection → Azure Resource Manager.

-- Select Service Principal (automatic) at the Subscription Level and choose your subscription and resource group (e.g.,
+- Select Service Principal (automatic), choose your subscription and resource group (e.g.,

 AZ-400-DevOps

-) and enable Grant access permission to all pipelines.
+. - Enable Grant access permission to all pipelines and save.

 # Starter pipeline